zemasoft/wildcards/README.md

 Requirements
 ============

-Wildcards require a C++11 compiler to build.
-It has been tested with gcc 5.5, gcc 6.4, gcc 7.3, clang 4.0 (with libcxx), clang 5.0 (with libcxx), Xcode 9.0, Visual Studio 14 2015 and Visual Studio 15 2017.
+Wildcards requires a C++11 compiler to build.
+It has no external dependencies and has been tested with gcc 5.5, gcc 6.4, gcc 7.3, clang 4.0 (with libcxx), clang 5.0 (with libcxx), Xcode 9.0, Visual Studio 14 2015 and Visual Studio 15 2017.

 Usage
 =====